neilmartin83/Jamf-Nation-Roadshow-London-2018/README.md

 In this example, we would get Macs without Firefox that are in labs DLEB285 or DLWB123.
 Once a Mac in either of those labs has Firefox, it will leave this Smart Group.

 For each software title, a separate Policy is created to install it.
 Each Policy is scoped to its corresponding Smart Group (above).
+These Policies must have an `Update Inventory` step included to ensure that Macs leave the scoped Smart Group as soon as they have the application installed.

 The Policies all have the same custom trigger: `Deploy`.
 This means that you can deploy all the software a specific lab needs with a single command in the provisioning script: `jamf policy -event Deploy`.